publiziert am 15. 03. 2024 um 16:05

 The Raspberry Pi system runs a standart Raspberry Pi OS.

-for WebServer Content, put HTML and PHP stuff in
+for WebServer Content, put HTML

 /home/rschumm/kassandra